GrosSacASac/worka/readme.md

 #### initialize

-To force an initial initialization phase, use `initialize: true` and use the delayed initialization pattern.
+To force an initialization phase, use `initialize: true` and use the delayed initialization pattern: Provide a function that returns a function that will run on each `work` and that closes over variables defined once.
 This is especially useful to create large constant values once only or use recursive functionality.

 Partial Default